-You’ve got a choice between those plastic sunnies that came free with your last holiday mag and your pair of designer glasses that actually look good.
+You’ve got a choice between the plastic sunnies that came free with your last holiday mag and a pair of designer glasses that actually look good.
 It’s a no-brainer – the designer pair are coming with you and at £75, they are pricey but they are cheap in the world of insurance so they’ll be covered.

 Some insurers don’t separate sunglasses but some do because they are fragile and easily broken or misplaced.

 - Taking my fine china?!

-Some insurers have some odd exclusions in addition to some more obvious ones – Explorer Travel Insurance (which you can get a discount for through our backpacker travel insurance group) exclude any damage to fine china.
+Some insurers have some odd exclusions – Explorer Travel Insurance (which you can get a discount for through our backpacker travel insurance group) excludes any damage to fine china.
 So there you go – don’t pack Grandma’s favourite dinner set, and make sure anything else you want to take is covered.

-So how do I get the best backpacking insurance then?
+So how do I get the best backpacking insurance?

 - Check the valuables limits so you know your cover for gadgets, jewellery, etc.